awesome-inc/NuPlug/README.md

 	var packagesConfig = new XDocument(
 		new XElement("packages",
-			new XElement("package", new XAttribute("id", "NuPlug.SamplePlugin"), new XAttribute("version", "0.1.5.0"))
+			new XElement("package", new XAttribute("id", "NuPlug.SamplePlugin"), new XAttribute("version", version))
 		));

 Then install your plugin packages by